Kade-github/Kade-Engine/docs/building.md

 	 - `haxelib git extension-webm https://github.com/KadeDev/extension-webm`
 	 - `lime rebuild extension-webm <ie. windows, macos, linux>`
 	      - Note: for Linux, you need to install the `g++-multilib` and `gcc-multilib` packages respectively. (use apt to install them.)
+	      - or you can download this [batch] (https://drive.google.com/file/d/1-10AUdMsXPTU7OSndqnRZeKTdxOatFSO/view?usp=sharing) file (windows only for now)

 ### Windows-only dependencies (only for building *to* Windows.
 Building html5 on Windows does not require this)
 If you are planning to build for Windows, you also need to install **Visual Studio 2019**.
 While installing it, *don't click on any of the options to install workloads*.
 Instead, go to the **individual components** tab and choose the following: